bytescout/pdf-co-api-samples/Replace Text With Image From PDF/JavaScript/Replace Text With Image From URL (Node.js)/README.md

-## How to replace text with image from PDF in JavaScript with PDF.co Web API PDF.co Web API: the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+## How to replace text with image from PDF in JavaScript with PDF.co Web API PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
 Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

 ## REQUEST FREE TECH SUPPORT